Dulcie September: Imprisonment and release

+International work

 In 1973, as her banning order drew to a close, September applied for a permanent departure permit, having secured a position at Madeley College of Education in Staffordshire.
 She left South Africa on 19 December 1973.
 In London, she joined the activities of the Anti-Apartheid Movement and was in the frontline of numerous political rallies and demonstrations at South Africa House in Trafalgar Square.
 Later she gave up her job as a teacher and joined the staff of the International Defence and Aid Fund for Southern Africa.
-In 1976 she joined the African National Congress (ANC) where she worked in the ANC Women's League.
+In 1976, she joined the African National Congress (ANC) where she worked in the ANC Women's League.
+It was here where she was recognized for her dedication to women's issues and made it her mission to welcome newly exiled South Africans to London.
 In 1979, International Year of the Child (IYC), she was elected chairperson of the IYC Committee of the ANC Women's Section in London.
+As a representative of the ANC, September attended conferences in Finland, Canada, and France and worked with the United Nations (UN), non-governmental organizations (NGOs), and the Women’s’ International Democratic Federation (WIDF) to champion children’s and women’s rights.
+In 1981, September was called to work full-time in the Regional Preparatory Committee (RPC) at the ANC headquarters in Lusaka, where she was soon elected as chairperson.
 At the end of 1983, September was appointed ANC Chief Representative in France, Switzerland and Luxembourg.

-Death
+Subsequently, she underwent a required, short military training in the Soviet Union.
+As Chief Representative, September rallied support and pushed for economic sanctions of the South African government in the three countries directly under her mission.

+Between October 1986 and September 1987, September was involved in the Albertini Affair, an anti-apartheid movement that ended with the embarrassment of both the South African and French governments.
+During this time, she campaigned for the release of Pierre Andre Albertini, a French national who had become involved with the ANC and was subsequently imprisoned by the South African government.
+Additionally, she petitioned for the French president, Francois Mitterand, to deny South Africa’s new French ambassador, Hennie Geldenhuys, until Albertini was released from his prison in Ciskei.

+By 1987, September had become a formidable threat to the South African government.
+She raised strong anti-apartheid campaigns in France, Switzerland, and Luxembourg, where she pushed for economic sanctions and disinvestment of South Africa.
+Additionally, September forged strong ties with anti-apartheid pressure groups and left-wing politicians in these countries.